Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 }
 ```

-The scope guard just takes a function in parameter, stores it and executes it on its destruction, except if `dismiss()` was called.
+The scope guard just takes a function in parameter, stores it and executes it when the scope guard is destroyed, except if `dismiss()` was called beforehand.

 To demonstrate its usage, we will create a register of employees where each employee has an id and a name.